pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

     tensor_frame.cuda()

-Converting a :class:`torch_frame.dataset.Dataset` into a :obj:`TensorFrame` instance refers to a materialization stage from raw data into compact :obj:`Tensor` representations.
+Converting a :class:`torch_frame.dataset.Dataset` into a :class:`~torch_frame.TensorFrame` instance refers to a materialization stage from raw data into compact :obj:`Tensor` representations.
 We show a simple example.

 .. code-block:: python